Kolotose/UCD-and-Gamification/README.md

 This stage consists of researching the existing problems and needs of users during city walks, city exploration, and tourism experience.
 The folder includes the proofs of the user and stakeholder ([Head of the Tourism Department of the Economic Development Department of the Lviv City Council](https://city-adm.lviv.ua/lmr/profiles/office/lebed-khrystyna-petrivna/)) interviews, the goals of the user interview, and the script of the stakeholder interview.

 ### Definition
 This stage consists of grouping problems and needs among three personas with different roles.
-The folder includes user personas and Value Proposition canvases for each persona.
+The folder includes user personas.

 ### Ideation
 This stage consists of generating ideas for the solution with different methodologies: SCAMPER, Octalysis Framework, and Crazy-8.
 The folder contains files with the results of these methods.